A unified approach to structural limits, and limits of graphs with bounded tree-depth: Introduction

 In this paper, we shed a new light on all these constructions by an approach inspired by functional analysis.
 The preliminary material and our framework are introduced in Sections~\ref{sec:def} and~\ref{sec:stone}.
 The general approach presented in the first sections of this paper leads to several new results.
 Let us mention a sample of such results.

-Central to the theory of graph limits stand random graphs (in the Erd{\H o}s-R{\'e}nyi model \cite{ErdHos1960}): a sequence of random graphs with increasing order and edge probability $0<p<1$ is almost surely convergent to the constant graphon $p$ \cite{Lov'asz2006}.
-On the other hand, it follows from the work of Erd{\H o}s and R{\'e}nyi \cite{asym} that such a sequence is almost surely elementarily convergent to an ultra-homogeneous graph, called the {\em Rado graph}.
-We prove that these two facts, together with the quantifier elimination property of ultra-homogeneous graphs, imply that a sequence of random graphs with increasing order and edge probability $0<p<1$ is almost surely ${\rm FO}$-convergent, see Section~\ref{sec:homog}.
-(However, we know that this limit cannot be neither random free graphon nor modelling, see Theorem~\ref{thm:modnd})
+Central to the theory of graph limits stand random graphs (in the Erd{\H o}s-R{\'e}nyi model, where each edge is present with a given probability $p$, independently of the other edges \cite{ErdHos1960}): a sequence of random graphs with increasingly many vertices and fixed edge probability $0<p<1$ is almost surely convergent to the constant graphon $p$ \cite{Lov'asz2006}.
+On the other hand, it follows from the work of Erd{\H o}s and R{\'e}nyi \cite{asym} and the work of Glebskii, Kogan, Liagonkii and Talanov \cite{Glebskii1969a}, Fagin \cite{Fagin1976} that such a sequence is almost surely elementarily convergent to an ultra-homogeneous graph, called the {\em Rado graph}.
+We prove that these two facts --- elementary convergence to the Rado graph and convergence to a constant graphon --- together with the quantifier elimination property of ultra-homogeneous graphs, imply that a sequence of random graphs with increasing order and fixed edge probability $0<p<1$ is almost surely ${\rm FO}$-convergent, see Section~\ref{sec:homog}.
+(However, we know that this limit cannot be either a random-free graphon or a modeling, see Theorem~\ref{thm:modnd0})

 We shall prove that a sequence of bounded degree graphs $(G_n)_{n\in\bbbn}$ with $|G_n|\rightarrow\infty$ is ${\rm FO}$-convergent if and only if it is both convergent in the sense of Benjamini-Schramm and in the sense of elementary convergence.
 The limit can still be represented by a graphing, see Sections~\ref{sec:BS} and~\ref{sec:BS2}.